Our sustainability education programs for schools

 This activity can be conducted at the Eco Living Display Centre or as an incursion to your school.

-Students will explore different building materials and how they can be used in sustainable house construction.
-In groups, student can explore how the positioning of a house can affect its comfort and create their own sustainable house design.
+Explore different building materials and how they can be used in sustainable house construction.
+Understand how the positioning of a house can affect its comfort and create your own sustainable house design.

-This creative and interactive lesson gives students the opportunity to think outside the box, develop a broad understanding of environmentally sustainable design, how human lifestyles impact the availability of natural resources, how individuals can move towards a more sustainable future and the many benefits of constructing sustainable buildings.
+This creative and interactive lesson provides the opportunity to think outside the box, develop a broad understanding of environmentally sustainable design, how human lifestyles impact the availability of natural resources, how individuals can move towards a more sustainable future and the many benefits of constructing sustainable buildings.

 I Sea, I Care - Dolphin Research Institute Program